tomascandeias/IES_89123/lab1/README.md

 ## C) What would be a likely sequence of Git commands required to contribute with a new feature to a given project? (i.e., get a fresh copy, develop some increment, post back the added functionality)

 $ git pull --atualizar o noso repositorio local com as alteracoes postadas no remoto
+Nota: lidar com eventuais conflitos antes de dar commit
 $ git add newchanges.txt
 $ git commit -m "newchanges for the X product"
 $ git push

 ## D) There are strong opinions on how to write Git commit messages...
 Find some best practices online and give your own informed recommendations on how to write good commit messages (in a teamproject).